Case Study: PackH2O Waterwear PackA simple innovation that's helping solve the world's water crisis

 An Innovative Design Solution

 The result is a life-changing collapsible backpack which holds about 5 gallons of water – slightly more than a typical jerrycan, at one-seventh the weight and half the carbon footprint.
 With a spout for dispensing water and a puncture-resistant outer shell, PackH2O is a safe and effective way to store clean water.

 PackH2O increases the speed and comfort of transport, while reducing the risk of neck and spine injuries.
 It also eliminates the reliance on repurposed containers, which might have held dangerous chemicals, and which may require reaching in with possibly dirty cups and hands.
 Between uses, PackH2O’s lining can be removed and dried in the sun, allowing UV rays to kill microbes that might otherwise linger.

-PackH2O Waterwear Pack was an IDEA Bronze winner in 2013, and also earned a Cooper Hewitt People’s Design Award in 2013.
+PackH2O Waterwear Pack was an IDEA Bronze winner, and also earned a Cooper Hewitt People’s Design Award.